 To pursue a major in history, students must complete two courses from the following list of classes on historical regions and themes (6 hours total).
 The two courses must be from different categories of historical regions and themes.
 Alternatively, students can transfer equivalent courses from an accredited institution.
-Comparative Societies courses with an HIS prefix can be used to fulfill both the Comparative Societies requirements and history lower division requirements provided students graduate with sufficient total credits.
-These courses will not be offered online.
+Comparative Societies courses with an HIS prefix can be used to fulfill both the Comparative Societies requirements and history lower-division requirements provided students graduate with sufficient total credits.